axonivy-market/salesforce-connector/salesforce-connector-product/README.md

   ![process-start-chart](images/sf-start-chart.png)

-  4. The connector fetches all opportunities and display them as a bar chart
+  4. The connector fetches all Salesforce opportunities via the REST API and display them as a bar chart

   ![simple-chart](images/sf-chart.png)